Djordje-Stojanovic/MultiagentFramework/PROJECT_SCOPE.md

    - ✅ Rename all documentation files to meaningful camelCase names
    - ✅ Create rich JSON sitemaps with metadata for Gemini, Pydantic, and FastAPI
    - ✅ Delete old URL text files
-8. ⬜ **NEXT:** Get two agents talking to each other
+8. ✅ Get two agents talking to each other
+   - ✅ Implemented Agent 1 (discussion initiator) and Agent 2 (counter-argument provider)
+   - ✅ Created /debate endpoint for three-step conversation flow
+   - ✅ Added Two-Agent Conversation section to GUI
+   - ✅ Real-time debate visualization with clear agent roles
+   - ✅ Tested with complex topics (WW2 Germany performance debate)
+9. ⬜ **NEXT:** Improve UI design and user experience
-9. ⬜ Add debate logic
+10. ⬜ Add debate logic and winner selection

 ## What We're Building (MVP)
 - Two agents that debate a topic